parischap/effect-libs/packages/pretty-print/README.md

 };
 ```

 Let's say we want to change the ByPasser.
 As you will see in the API, there are four predefined ByPasser instances.
-The `singleLine` Options instance uses [ByPasser.bypassToStringed](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html#defaultprimitivesandrecords).
-Let's see what happens if we replace it with [ByPasser.defaultInstance](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html#defaultprimitives) and apply the new Options instance to a Date object:
+The `singleLine` Options instance uses [ByPasser.objectAsValue](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html#objectAsValue).
+Let's see what happens if we replace it with [ByPasser.objectAsRecord](https://parischap.github.io/effect-libs/pretty-print/ByPasser.ts.html#objectAsRecord) and apply this new `Options` instance to a Date object:

 ```ts
 import {